Los Algodones: Economy

 Situated near the borders of both southeastern California and southwestern Arizona, Los Algodones has become a popular tourist attraction in recent years due in part to inexpensive shopping and restaurants as well as inexpensive medical care and prescription medicines.
-The warm, dry climate of the area attracts a number of older tourists from across the United States and Canada who settle during the winter in the nearby towns of Yuma, Arizona, and Winterhaven, California.
+The warm, dry climate of the area attracts a number of snowbirds from across the United States and Canada who settle during the winter in the nearby towns of Yuma, Arizona, and Winterhaven, California.
 Organized day trips from the Coachella Valley are popular among seniors as well.

 Healthcare

 The popularity of both inexpensive prescriptions and medical care catering to Canadian and U.S. senior citizens has prompted a veritable explosion of pharmacies, opticians and dental offices since the 1980s.
 They have largely displaced many of the open-air shops and restaurants immediately across the border, and have effectively shifted the town's focus from tourism to medicine.
-Los Algodones has approximately 600 dentists who service uninsured Canadian and American health tourists who save 40 to 60 percent on dental services.
+Los Algodones has approximately 600 dentists who service uninsured Canadian and American health tourists who save up to 80 percent on dental services.
 Nevertheless, a number of shops and restaurants remain, and Los Algodones capitalizes on the tourist trade with frequent fiestas throughout the year, most notably around the Christmas season.